 So for example if I am feeling sad and thinking despairing or self-pitying thoughts, I see that this is what I am doing.
 If I am anxious and busy worrying about all the problems that I have in my life at the moment, then I see that this is what I am doing.
 By seeing that I thinking whatever it is that I am thinking I separate thinking from feeling, which is another way of saying that ‘I notice how I feel without thinking about how I feel’.
 When I notice how I am feeling this frees me from the trap of compulsive thinking, and when I notice that I am thinking this also frees me from the trap of compulsive thinking.

 The reason for this is simple.
 We have said that the reason I am thinking in a neurotic way is because I am trying to avoid the underlying emotional pain.
 We have also said that this attempt to avoid the pain causes me to get indefinitely stuck in misery.
 I get stuck in misery because basically I am trying to escape reality, which is impossible.
 But if I pay attention to what I am doing and allow myself to notice the underlying pain, then I am no longer avoiding and so there is no longer any need to keep on compulsively thinking.
-Therefore, noticing what is actually happening is the infallible cure for neurotic conflict.
+Therefore, we can say that noticing what is actually happening, and feeling whatever it is that I am actually feeling (rather than merely thinking about what I am feeling), is without any doubt whatsoever the absolutely infallible ‘cure’ for neurotic conflict.